UMNLibraries/digital_collection_apis/README.md

 # API-Documentation

 This is a documentation that introduces researchers some useful APIs to download resources from [UMedia](https://umedia.lib.umn.edu/), which provides open access to digitized materials from across the University of Minnesota.
+The objective of this API documentation is to make researchers be able to easily download a large amount of items from the online resource sites to their local computer.
 This documentation has three parts:

 * Formatting the URLs for downloading texts.